 Time series of temperature and salinity anomalies and other derived climate indices were constructed by removing the annual cycle computed over the standard base period.
 It is recognized that monthly and annual estimates of anomalies that are based on a varying number of observations may only approximate actual conditions; caution therefore should be used when interpreting short time scale features of many of these indices.
+'Normal' is defined here as the average over the base period.
+For shorter time series the base period included data up to 2006.
 Annual or seasonal anomalies were normalized by dividing the values by the standard deviation of the data time series over the indicated base periods, usually 1971-2000 if the data permit.
 A value of 2 for example indicates that the index was 2 standard deviations higher than its long-term average.
-As a general guide anomalies within ±0.5 standard deviations in most cases are probably not significantly different from the long-term mean.
-Water property time series and derived ocean climate indices from fixed locations and standard sections sampled in the Newfoundland and Labrador region during 2005 are presented as normalized anomalies in 0.5 standard deviation (SD) units and summarized in tables.
-The anomalies are colour coded with blues representing cold-fresh environmental conditions and reds warm-salty conditions (Table 1).
+As a general guide, anomalies within ±0.5 standard deviations in most cases are not considered to be significantly different from the long-term mean.
+Normalized water property time series and derived ocean climate indices from fixed locations and standard sections sampled in the Newfoundland and Labrador region during 2007 are presented as coloured cells with gradations of 0.5 standard deviations (SD) and summarized in tables.
+Blues represent cold-fresh environmental conditions and reds warm-salty conditions (Table 1).
 In some instances (NAO, ice and water mass areas or volumes for example) negative anomalies indicate warm conditions and hence are coloured red.
 More details on oceanographic monitoring programs, data analysis and long-term trends in the environment are presented in Colbourne et al. (2005).